agmortimer20/sehsdev-static/source/activities/javascript/3-5-useful-array-functions.md

 ##### `.splice(index, howManyElements)`

 Removes and returns one or more elements from an array.
 Specify the index to start at and how many elements to slice.
-Note, we will typically use `.slice()` to remove just one element from an array.
+Note, we will typically use `.splice()` to remove just one element from an array.

 ```js
 var animals = ['mongoose', 'camel', 'wolf', 'sheep']